-Karabiners: These must be Stubai 2.5 tonne, 3tonne (steel and marked 'Stubai 2500' or 'Stubai 3000') or 4 tonne (marked 'SYM OVAL 4000 UIAA').
+Karabiners: These must be Stubai 2.5 tonne, 3tonne (steel and marked 'Stubai 2500', 4 tonne (marked 'SYM OVAL 4000 UIAA'), 5 tonne (marked 'Lindstrand' and 'MBS 50kN') or 1 tonne (marked 'AustriAlpin Type Oval III).
 Refer to Flight Manual for correct applications.
 There must be no damage, distortion or significant corrosion.
 Check the hinges for free movement and lubrication.
 Check the screwgates are working correctly.